redxaxder/7DRL2022/roadmap.md

     - occlude lights
     + rework rage bulbs into something that doesn't interact with fire lighting
   + spreading
-    - a burning object knocked into an enemy should light them on fire X brandy interaction
+    + a burning object knocked past an enemy should light them on fire X brandy interaction
-    - Re-up fire duration if you smash brandy in your face when already on fire
+    + Re-up fire duration if you smash brandy in your face when already on fire
   - Fire enrages and fatigues player
   + rogues with a dodge stop, drop, and roll to extinguish
     + make sure to change the combat log
   + Things that die from fire shouldn't splatter blood x wizard shoots over tables/chairs x fireball ignites furniture
-- water should put out the PC fire
++ water should put out the PC fire
-- water should clear alchohol soak
++ water should clear alchohol soak
-- being on fire should affect the pc
 - brazier
 - bookshelf
 - wall torch